 Surgery is another common cause of fatigue in patients with cancer.
-In addition, commonly used medications such as opioids and hypnotics may cause sedation and fatigue.
+In addition, commonly used medications, such as opioids and hypnotics, may cause sedation and fatigue.

-Comorbid conditions not necessarily related to cancer, such as renal failure or congestive heart failure, may coexist and contribute to the problem.
+Comorbid conditions not necessarily related to cancer, such as renal failure and congestive heart failure, may coexist and contribute to the problem.
 Other conditions include the chronic stress response (possibly mediated through the hypothalamic-pituitary axis), disrupted sleep or circadian rhythms, and hormonal changes (eg, premature menopause and androgen blockade secondary to cancer treatment).

 Since fatigue is essentially a subjective sensation, it is by nature difficult to assess.
-There is agreement that self-assessment should be the "gold standard."
-Due to the complex nature of the symptoms of fatigue, an effort to identify a set of diagnostic criteria similar to those for depression has been attempted.
+There is agreement that self-assessment should be the “gold standard.”
+Because of the complex nature of the symptoms of fatigue, an effort to identify a set of diagnostic criteria similar to those for depression has been attempted.
 This syndromal approach has been useful to assess the presence or absence of the clinical syndrome of fatigue.

 Table 1 summarizes the four most common measurable indices to assess fatigue.
 The first category in Table 1 looks at the objective function that the patient is capable of performing when subjected to a standard task.
-These functional tasks have limited value in cancer care, however, as they are very difficult for the advanced cancer patient to perform.
+These functional tasks have limited value in cancer care, however, since they are very difficult for the advanced cancer patient to perform.